The term “Horror” has meant different things in the world of comic

 Morbius was a LIVING vampire.

-Dracula was as much about vampire hunters (like some guy named Blade) as
+Tomb of Dracula was as much about vampire hunters (like some guy

-He was a tortured soul who fought his dark side with his trusty
+tortured soul who fought his dark side with his trusty trident

-truly believed would not get me in trouble if I smuggled it into Sunday
+comic I truly believed would not get me in trouble if I smuggled

 Happy Halloween.